-10. Manner of Access: Inspection of Information

-Copy of Information

-Viewing / Listen

-Written Transcript

-Translated (specify language)

-10 (a).
-Form of Access: Hard copy Electronic copy Braille

-11. Contact Details:
+10. Manner of Access: Inspection of Information Copy of Information Viewing / Listen Written Transcript Translated (specify language) 10 (a).
+Form of Access: Hard copy Electronic copy Braille 11.
+Contact Details: Email Address Postal Address Tel: 12.
+Applicant's signature/th 13. language the applicant to the applicant in the t understands, and the have understood the

-Email Address

-Postal Address

-Tel:

-12. Applicant's signature/thun mbprint:

-13. Signature of Witness (wher re applicable)

-"This request was read to t

-language the applicant und applicant appeared to have

-content of the request." understood the